 Can ICE Force You Out of Your Car?
 Your Rights

-ICE cannot force you out of your car, demand you roll down your window, or reach into your vehicle without reasonable suspicion of a crime or your consent.
-In December 2025, a federal court in California reaffirmed that immigration status alone doesn’t justify warrantless vehicle searches, strengthening Fourth Amendment protections during ICE encounters.
+ICE cannot force you out of your car, demand that you roll down your window, or reach into your vehicle without reasonable suspicion of a crime, probable cause, or your consent.
+Federal courts have long held that immigration status alone does not justify warrantless vehicle searches, consistent with Fourth Amendment protections during ICE encounters.

 Why This Matters to You